zhangms1709/cervantes/README.md

 ## Introduction

 Text generation in Spanish based on Don Quijote presents several unique and interesting challenges.
-This project experiments with a wide variety of neural text generation (NTG) techniques such as supervised learning through character-based RNNs (Recurrent Neural Network) and reinforcement learning via unsupervised Generative Adversarial Networks or GANs for short (Goodfellow et al., 2014).
+This project experiments with a wide variety of neural text generation (NTG) techniques such as supervised learning through character-based RNNs (Recurrent Neural Networks) and reinforcement learning via unsupervised Generative Adversarial Networks or GANs for short (Goodfellow et al., 2014).
+To what extent of success can the literary style of Cervantes, the most widely read Spanish author in the world, be imitated and learned?

 ## LSTM